WIU/d2l_sdk/README.md

 * December 1, 2016: Project began
 * December 20, 2016: Release version 0.1.2 published to RubyGems.org as `d2l_api`
 * March 7, 2017: Release version 0.1.7 published to RubyGems.org as `d2l_sdk`
+* April 7, 2017: Presentation at Brightspace Illinois Connection on the SDK.

 ## Credits
 Matt Mencel: Assigning and assisting in this project.